 And what about those that are working “under the table.”
 Obviously, they would not be listed on The Work Number.
 Unfortunately, this happens all too frequently.
 If this is the case – be prepared to wait until your subject gains legitimate employment.

 Why Some Skip Tracers May Not Perform Employment Locates

 Many private investigators and skip tracers will not locate someone’s employment for you.
 Why?
 The short answer is that they’re way too expensive and unreliable.
 There is no magical database anymore that has this type of information.
-Sure, the Social Security Administration probably has it, but it’s unlikely that they’ll give you any information.
+Sure, the Social Security Administration probably has it, but it’s unlikely that they’ll give a PI any information.

 And thirdly, conducting these types of searches falls into a bit of legal gray area.
 There is the GLB (Gramm-Leach-Bliley Act), and all that legal business.
 I’m not going to go into the finer points of the GLB and pre-texting and all that in this article, but beware that there are laws regarding pretexting for financial information.

 Pretexting can be very effective, and if you’d like to learn more you can read an article here that I recently wrote about the art of pretexting.
 Interesting stuff.
 Either way, some people believe that trying to find someone’s employment through pretexting falls under the category of trying to find financial information – and they want nothing to do with it.

 Finding someone’s employment can be accomplished by yourself.
 It’s much easier, and certainly a lot less expensive.
 Obviously, this works best when you live in the same city/area where your debtor lives.

 As far as I know, there is no law against you trying to follow them to work – but ask a competent Attorney just to be safe.
 Of course, you need to find out where they live first, but once you do that it’s relatively easy for you or a friend to sit around the corner of their residence and follow them to their place of employment.